Skip to main content

 Since the start of the year, we've been detecting a new qualified lead acquisition channel that wasn't on our radar: LLMs.

-It's now 20 leads in the last three months who, when asked how they found us, give the same answer: "ChatGPT!"
-Or Gemini.
-Or Claude.
-Some of them were even given our direct company contact details by the model.
+We have now counted 20 qualified leads in three months who, when asked how they found us, gave the same answer: "ChatGPT."
+Sometimes it was Gemini.
+Sometimes Claude.
+In a few cases, the model even shared our direct contact details.

-We knew the way people search for products and services was changing.
+We knew people were changing how they search for products and services.
 The move from Google to answer engines was accelerating, and we decided to redesign our website with a completely different approach.

-We wanted our value proposition to be crystal clear at a structural level — not just visually appealing, but machine-readable.
+We wanted our value proposition to be easy to understand at a structural level.
+It could not just look good; it had to be machine-readable.
 We focused on getting the content relationships right and nailed the technical foundations: strict HTML usage, meta tags, URL naming, sitemap, robots configuration, and structured data.

 What Changed in Practice

-The shift wasn't about adding fancy features.
+The shift was not about adding fancy product features.
 It was about discipline:

 None of this required a massive investment.
 It required focus and the willingness to prioritize substance over surface.